How Reliable are Standardized Field Sobriety Tests?

 - Distinct and Sustained at Maximum Deviation – The jerking of the eye is more apparent when the eye is looking as far into its periphery as possible.

-- Onset of Nystagmus Prior to 45 Degrees – The jerking of the eye is increased when the eye is within 45° of center.
+- Onset of Nystagmus Prior to 45 Degrees – Eye jerking increases when within 45° of center.

-If a test recipient has four or more indicators, they are determined to be inebriated.
-While the NHTSA manual is extremely specific about what an officer must do when performing this test, it is ultimately a test that is 100% up to the opinion of the arresting officer.
+Failing 4 will lead to arrest.
+In addition, while the NHTSA manual is extremely specific about what an officer must do when performing this test, it is ultimately a test that is 100% up to the opinion of the arresting officer.

 2. Walk and Turn (WAT) Test